Posted at 4:46 PM

 Travel and tourism-related exports have exhibited growth each month of 2017.

-“It is a pleasure to announce that international visitors spent more in the United States in 2017 than any other period in history, and that if this trend continues 2017 will be a record setting year,” said Secretary Ross.
-“The Trump Administration is unequivocally committed to ensuring that United States continues to be a premier destination for visitors from around the globe.”
+“It is a pleasure to announce that international visitors spent more in the United States in 2017 than any other period in history and that if this trend continues 2017 will be a record-setting year,” said Secretary Ross.
+“The Trump Administration is unequivocally committed to ensuring that the United States continues to be a premier destination for visitors from around the globe.”